-Enjoy the spoils of the season with The Field's top 10 best pheasant recipes, with inspiration for warming kitchen suppers, point-to-point picnic fare and a dinner party centerpiece
+Enjoy the spoils of the season with The Field's top 10 best pheasant recipes, with inspiration for warming kitchen suppers and morsels to pocket for a day in the field

-Now the end of the season is nigh, don’t leave the spoils festering in the freezer.
+Now the season is underway, don’t leave the spoils festering in the freezer.
 Never tire of pheasant suppers and snacks with The Field’s top 10 best pheasant recipes.
 The trick is to get creative.
-Whether you are cooking for smalls, the uninitiated or a house full of guests, our recipes range from simple to showstopping, and all are scrumptious.
+From kitchen suppers to pocket picnics, our recipes range from simple to showstopping, and all are scrumptious.
 Pheasant is simple to cook, whether you are an experienced game chef or starting to learn.
 It makes a flavoursome, and sustainable, substitute for chicken – use it in your favourite recipes accordingly.
 But for something a little different, which of The Field’s top 10 best pheasant recipes will you cook first?

 Keen to expand your game repertoire?
-The Field includes innovative recipes in every issue, ranging from picnic fare to showstopping supper party menus.
-SUBSCRIBE to The Field and get your first six issues for JUST £6 by clicking on THIS link.
+The Field includes innovative recipes in every issue.
+SUBSCRIBE to The Field and SAVE up to 40% in our big Autumn sale by clicking on THIS link.